Withdrawing from the University

 You can permanently withdraw from your studies at any point in an academic year.

 However, you may still be liable to pay some or all of your fees if you permanently withdraw.
-Our Fees and funding section provides further information, including details of our Money Advice and Funds Service.
+Our Fees and funding section provides further information, including details of our Student Money Service.

 If you have made the decision to permanently withdraw you should:

 - book an appointment with a Student Support Adviser, then

 - contact an Information Point to request a form.

 - if you're living in UWE Bristol accommodation, seek advice from Accommodation Services

 - read our Council Tax FAQs to find out what your liability will be once you withdraw.

 We will action the official withdrawal after we have received your form.
 The date we record will be the day that we received the form.